trongvanphan/beautify-prompt/beautify-prompt/README.md

 ## Features

-This extension helps you improve the quality of your GitHub Copilot prompts by:
+This extension helps you improve the quality of your GitHub Copilot prompts for software development by:

-- Making prompts more specific and clearer
+- Making prompts more specific with precise programming terminology
-- Adding necessary context and constraints
+- Adding necessary technical context (language, framework, libraries, versions)
-- Indicating expected output format
+- Indicating expected output format (function signature, class structure, code style)
-- Breaking complex prompts into logical steps
+- Breaking complex prompts into logical development steps
-- Removing ambiguity
+- Specifying error handling, edge cases, and performance considerations
+- Including necessary imports, dependencies, and setup requirements
+- Adding testing expectations when applicable
+- Providing clarity on design patterns and architectural approaches
+- Defining variable naming conventions and code style preferences

 ### How to Use